Low-Frequency/Klipper-Git-Backup/README.md

 I removed the custom command since it didn't play along nicely with the new structure of the script.
 I might however try to add another script that handles all functions without the UI to provide an additional commandline tool, but that's a project for the future.

 The UI is completely redone and fully tested.
 I still have to test a few functions, but all the basic functionalities work.
-I also added an advanced config section for those who host their own git, or want to use GitLab instead of GitHub.

 # Adding a Klipper config backup script